All About Lisa Graff

 After working for five years as an associate editor at Farrar, Straus & Giroux Books for Young Readers, I now write full-time from my home in Pennsylvania.
 In addition to the books listed here on my website, I write novels for teenagers, under my pseudonym, Isla Neal.
-In my spare time, I like to spend time with my family, snuggle with my (slightly insane) cat, Henry, watch cheesy movies, and bake yummy cakes.
+In my spare time, I like to spend time with my family, snuggle with my (very ridiculous) cat, Henry, watch cheesy movies, and bake yummy cakes.

 My snazzy official headshot.